Mahesh Babu filmography

 His 2015 action-drama Srimanthudu was a commercial success and earned Babu his fifth Filmfare Award for Best Actor – Telugu as well as his eighth Nandi Award in any category, the most by any individual.
 The film was also his first as a producer.
 His subsequent film Brahmotsavam (2016) and his first bilingual film Spyder (2017) under-performed at the box office.
+Spyder grossed ₹92–150 crore against a budget of ₹120 crore.
 The actor's next role was as an inexperienced chief minister in Koratala Siva's Bharat Ane Nenu (2018).
 The film was the year's second highest-grossing Telugu production and critics praised Babu's performance.
+Bharat Ane Nenu grossed around 164 crore at the box office.
 His following two films, Vamshi Paidipally's action-drama Maharshi (2019) and Anil Ravipudi's action-comedy Sarileru Neekevvaru (2020), also made substantial profits despite receiving less favourable reception.
+By the end of its theatrical run, Maharshi had grossed ₹200 worldwide.
+Sarileru Neekevvaru collected ₹46.77 crore worldwide on the first day.
+Within three days, the film grossed ₹103 crore, and within 10 days, it reached ₹200 crore.
 Babu's 2022 film Sarkaru Vaari Paata also received a mixed response, however, his performance was appreciated by critics.
+Sarkaru Vaari Paata grossed ₹185 crore worldwide in its theatrical run and became the third highest-grossing Telugu film of 2022.
 In 2024, Babu reunited with Trivikram Srinivas for their third collaboration in the film Guntur Kaaram.
-His next film titled Varanasi will be directed by S. S. Rajamouli & slated for a release in 2027.
+In 2025, Babu began filming Varanasi, his maiden collaboration with director S. S. Rajamouli.